Version 4.1.1 Released

 Recursive Backtracking

-Calculates optimal subset-sum selections in milliseconds using a completely responsive, thread-safe background architecture.
+Calculates mathematically optimal subset-sum selections in milliseconds using a responsive, thread-safe C++20 background architecture.

 📂